DryLabRebel/twinSimulator/README.md

 Usage:
 ------

 Download the script `simulatingTwinData.R` into some directory.
+Inside the same directory, create a new folder/directory named `data` - R will save the simulated dataset into this directory.

-From that directory on the command line enter:
+From inside the same directory as the script, on the command line enter:

 `$./simulatingTwinData.R`